-The Kenyan Tax Appeals Tribunal has ruled in favour of the Company with regards to the corporate income tax assessments, which amounts to \$21.6 million, plus interest and penalties.
-However, the Kenyan Tax Appeals Tribunal ruled in favour of the Kenya Revenue Authority with regards to the value added tax assessments which amounts to \$25.3 million plus interest.
-The Company maintains its position that the value added tax assessment is without merit and has duly filed an appeal with Kenya's High Court to challenge the position.
-The KRA appealed the corporate income tax assessment.
-The Court has been asked to provide dates for the appeals to be heard.
-The Judge will give their judgment at a subsequent date, where the Company expects it is more likely than not that it will be successful in upholding the corporate income tax and defending the value added tax assessments.
+The Kenyan TAT has ruled in favour of the Company with regards to the CIT assessments, which amounts to \$21.0 million, plus interest and penalties.
+However, the TAT ruled in favour of the KRA with regards to the VAT assessments which amounts to \$24.6 million plus interest.
+The Company maintains its position that the VAT assessment is without merit and has duly filed an appeal with Kenya's High Court to challenge the position.
+The KRA appealed the CIT assessment.
+The Court is expected to meet in Q1 2022, where the Judge is expected to give their judgement.
+The Company expects it is more likely than not that it will be successful in upholding the CIT and defending the VAT assessments and therefore no liability has been recognized in the financial statements.
+If the High Court rules against the Company, the Company will consider the option to appeal, factoring in the amount of any financial security required as part of the appeals process.
+An unfavourable decision could have a negative impact on the plan for development of the Company's Kenyan Intangible Exploration Assets.